Recovering access to a VM

 If you do not delete them, they will remain billable, and Yandex Cloud will continue to charge for them.

 If the 'cloud-init' or network configuration was changed for the VM, the described method may not work.
-In this case, see the VM fails to start.
+In this case, see VM failure to start.

-The public part of an SSH key was changed
+Change in the public part of an SSH key

-You may have problems accessing a Linux-based VM over SSH if the public part of your SSH key was changed or deleted on the side of the VM.
+You may encounter problems when accessing a Linux VM over SSH if the public part of your SSH key was changed or deleted on that VM.

-You can restore access to a Linux-based VM over SSH using the serial console if you have a valid pair of SSH keys.
+You can recover access to a Linux VM over SSH using the serial console if you have a valid pair of SSH keys.

-If you can't access the serial console, do the following to recover the public part of your SSH key:
+If you cannot access the serial console, follow these steps to recover the public part of your SSH key:

 -

-Take a snaphost of the VM's boot disk.
+Take a snaphost of the VM boot disk.

 -

-Create an auxiliary Linux-based VM.
-Under Boot disk image, choose the OS for the boot disk.
-To attach a data disk to an auxiliary VM, select the previously created snapshot in the Disks and file storages section.
+Create an auxiliary Linux VM.
+Under Boot disk image, select the OS for the boot disk.
+To attach a data disk to an auxiliary VM, select the previously created snapshot under Disks and file storages.

 -